sanjeevbanmala/Final_Assignment/readme.md

    - Do comments increase with increase in like?
    - For more you can look to docs/data_visualization.md

-# The data can also be used for othe rpurpose than this project like:
+# The data can also be used for othe purpose than this project like:

 * Sentiment Analysis
 * Training ML algorithms like RNNs to generate their own YouTube comments.